DomenicoPatella/TFTMavLink/README.md

 The mechanis is simple , a Mavlinkprocessor establish a comunication with a FlightController and require the stream messages.
 The informations are show on the page for fuctionality.

-SYSTEM STATUS | Second Header
+SYSTEM STATUS | HUD
 ------------ | -------------
-Armed/Disarmed
+Armed/Disarmed |Heading
-GPS Status (Fix,no Fix ,ec..)
+GPS Status (Fix,no Fix ,ec..) |Groundspeed
-GPS Sat/HDOP
+GPS Sat/HDOP |Alt
-GPS number
+GPS number  |Climb
-Message text |
+Message text | Throttle

  <img src="https://github.com/dpsoftware/TFTMavLink/blob/master/doc/images/IMG_2.jpg" width="320" height="427">